jajtic/songRecognitionDisplay/README.md

 **Install the requirements:** `pip3 install -r requirements.txt`

-If you get errors while attempting to install the requirements (especially while installing **pyaudio**), open a terminal and install `python3-dev` and `build-essential` using your package manager.
+If you get errors while attempting to install the requirements (especially while installing **pyaudio**), open a terminal and install `python3-dev`, `build-essential` and `portaudio19-dev` using your package manager.

 ## Usage